-They are there for all to see; the burning intensity of the glare, the endless cavern of passion, and the relentless desire that seems to give advantage in any confrontation.
+They are there for all to see; the burning intensity of the glare, the endless cavern of passion, and the relentless desire that seems to give an advantage in any confrontation.
 They’re ever-present in the sublime, the ludicrous, and the controversial, and on show throughout a career that has encapsulated reruns of all three.
 If the eyes are indeed the window to the soul, Paolo Di Canio is at least consistent.

-While the transfer window slowly simmers to life, and training ground car-parks begin to fill with Sky Sports coats and microphones, spare a thought for those pushed down the pecking order of transfer gossip column inches, the temporarily forgotten ones; the out of work football managers.
+While the transfer window slowly simmers to life and training ground car parks begin to fill with Sky Sports coats and microphones, spare a thought for those pushed down the pecking order of transfer gossip column inches, the temporarily forgotten ones; the out of work football managers.

 José Mourinho has been readily available for some time, and Rafa Benítez is relatively fresh on the scene.
 Young hopefuls and Swansea alumni, Brendan Rodgers and Garry Monk, remain free agents, as do the coaching dinosaurs of Harry Redknapp and Dick Advocaat.
 Nothing.
 No takers as yet.

 Then, while in sympathetic and slightly nostalgic mood, spare a thought for the Premier League’s favourite feisty Italian.
-Paolo Di Canio has been reportedly rebuffed by the likes of Celtic, Bolton, and Rotherham in the past two years, and is seemingly no closer to landing another managerial job in England.
+Paolo Di Canio has been reportedly rebuffed by the likes of Celtic, Bolton and Rotherham in the past two years, and is seemingly no closer to landing another managerial job in England.

 As an occasional pundit for Sky Italia, and an equally enigmatic, talented and troublesome ex-player, Paolo Di Canio is a divisive character.
 The ability to polarise has remained with Di Canio as a manager.
 For Swindon Town, the unlikely setting for his first foray into the technical area, he was a deeply loyal miracle worker.
 He demanded much from his players, and invariably got it.
 At Sunderland, his big chance in the big league, Di Canio is remembered as an evil dictator and excluder of ketchup and joy.
 However, delve a little deeper, trudging through the obvious and sometimes lazy headlines offered by mainstream media, and Paolo Di Canio surely has plenty to offer the right club.